ruby-grape/grape/README.markdown

 ## Mounting

-The above exmaple would create a Rack application that could be used like so (in a Rackup *config.ru* file):
+The above sample creates a Rack application that can be run from a Rackup *config.ru* file:

 ```ruby
 run Twitter::API